Parenting Seminar & Kids' Groups

 REGISTRATION – BASIC SEMINAR FOR PARENTS

 Anyone from any county can attend and cost is $40-$50/person, depending on the option you choose.
 A court order is not required.
 Space may be limited.

 2. ADVANCED WORKSHOP FOR CO-PARENTS (HIGH CONFLICT)

-Advanced Skills in Co-Parenting is a 4-hour workshop developed by CNFC and designed for individual co-parents (attending separately from their co-parents) to assist them in learning and using skills to communicate effectively with their co-parent as prescribed by law and their court-ordered parenting plan.
+Advanced Issues in Co-Parenting is a 4-hour workshop developed by CNFC and designed for individual co-parents (attending separately from their co-parents) to assist them in learning and using skills to communicate effectively with their co-parent as prescribed by law and their court-ordered parenting plan.
 The goal will be to assist parents in learning and practicing co-parent communication skills as well as understand how each individual co-parent can use the information learned in the workshop to minimize co-parent conflict regardless of the other parent’s words or behaviors.
 The course content includes:

 - Focus on Quality Parenting — how to set parenting goals for their children that they can use to motivate the quality of their own parenting and the way in which they co-parent with the child’s other parent;